There’s no big secret that epilators cause pain.

 If you still feel like giving up on epilators, then you should.
 Having soft smooth skin has its pain boundaries.

-If that’s the case make sure you read my step by step guide on how to epilate properly, it might help you try again and then reach a decision.
+Make sure you read my step by step guide on how to epilate properly, it might help you try again and then reach a decision.
 Are you sticking to epilation or not?

 How My First Epilation Went Down